columbia/pickleball/evaluation/README.md

 Prior to reproducing the evaluation, you should familiarize yourself with the PickleBall implementation as described in the top level README.

+Some steps including loading malicious pickle models.
+We annotate these steps with a **!!WARNING!!** indicator.
+If following these steps, all malicious models will be loaded in containerized environments and not directly executed on your host machine, and the payloads will not affect the system state.
+If additional protection is desired, you may optionally prepare this evaluation in an isolated virtual machine environment.
+An Ubuntu 24.04 virtual OS ought to be sufficient.

+## Note: Benign Models Dataset

+The dataset containing benign models (`benign.tar.gz`) is 130GB when compressed and 150GB when decompressed.
+In order to fully reproduce our results, you must be able to host this dataset locally.
+However, we also provide an abridged version of the dataset (`benign-abridged.tar.gz`) in our artifact that is 9GB when compressed and 11GB when decompressed.
+If the full dataset is prohibitively large, you may choose to use this smaller dataset to validate that PickleBall works as expected.

+In the abridged dataset, we provide one model from each library that PickleBall is able to load successfully.
+We also provide one failing model from each library when PickleBall fails to load all models for that library.

 ## Preparation

-The following steps assume that you will evaluate using the full benign model dataset (130GB compressed).
-We also provide an abridged dataset (10GB compressed) if you wish to evaluate but not completely reproduce all results.
+The following steps assume that you will evaluate using the full benign model dataset.
 If you choose to use the abridged dataset, follow the steps below but update them where noted.

 1. Create a directories outside of this repository to host the model datasets.
 For example, if you choose to use your home directory, run the following commands: